kurtispykes/car-evaluation-project/README.md

 - Navigate to the root of the project: `cd car-evaluation-project`
 - Build the docker images using `docker-compose up -d --build`
   - This may take a minute
 - Open your browser and navigate to http://localhost:8501 to use the application.

+## Extending this project
+- Conduct analysis of the data to build a better classification model
+- Set up monitoring for the machine learning model
+- Deploy on the cloud

 ## Articles About this Project
 - [How to Build a Machine Learning Microservice with FastAPI](https://developer.nvidia.com/blog/building-a-machine-learning-microservice-with-fastapi/)